 Since people are likely to spend more times in their homes than they did before, they’ll want to make their homes into calm sanctuaries.
 This could mean improving natural light — something that was already a desire — and brightening up rooms with color choices.

 More time at home also means higher costs of running the home in terms of energy.
 This could lead to more people looking at sustainable energy sources and energy-efficient appliances to lower monthly costs.

 This could result in people replacing older appliances such as furnaces, hot water heaters and air conditioners with energy-efficient models.
 Energy-efficient windows are also a great investment.

 It could also mean a complete shift to solar energy – and possibly even wind or thermal energy depending on the location.
 This could help cut down on the monthly utility bills as energy usage increases.

 Another big energy saver would be insulating a garage to keep the heat in for winter and out for summer.
-Once the garage is insulated and drywall is up, you’ll also have the ability to master a garage organization project with a pegboard that allows you to organize all your tools and other supplies using pegboard hooks, pegboard attachments and pegboard accessories.
+Once the garage is insulated and drywall is up, you’ll also have the ability to master a garage organization project with a custom pegboard that allows you to organize all your tools and other supplies using pegboard hooks, pegboard attachments and pegboard accessories.